tokkonopapa/WordPress-IP-Geo-Block/README.md

 4. HTTP Response code can be selected as `403 Forbidden` to deny access pages, `404 Not Found` to hide pages or even `200 OK` to redirect to the top page.

+5. Referer silencer for external link.
+When you click an external hyperlink on admin screen, http referer will be suppressed to hide a footprint of your site.

-5. Validation logs will be recorded into MySQL data table to analyze posting pattern under the specified condition.
+6. Validation logs will be recorded into MySQL data table to analyze posting pattern under the specified condition.

-6. Free IP Geolocation database and REST APIs are installed into this plugin to get a country code from an IP address.
+7. Free IP Geolocation database and REST APIs are installed into this plugin to get a country code from an IP address.
 There are two types of API which support only IPv4 or both IPv4 and IPv6.
 This plugin will automatically select an appropriate API.

-7. A cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against the burst accesses with a short period of time.
+8. A cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against the burst accesses with a short period of time.

-8. [MaxMind][MaxMind]
+9. [MaxMind][MaxMind]
 GeoLite free database for IPv4 and IPv6 will be downloaded and updated (once a month) automatically.
 And if you have correctly installed one of the IP2Location plugins (